 29. Resident Evil 2

 Resident Evil is synonymous with Zombie or even horror games in general.
 It’s the remake of the hit game that has two different player character but each one has a different set of obstacles and challenges.
 It faithfully remakes the original game with a new engine and great graphics.
 You manually shoot heads and limbs to stop enemies and reload clips in real-time which only builds more tension.
 It respects the players and treats them with intelligence when solving puzzles and during combat encounters.
+Speaking of Puzzles, you’ll love these Puzzle games for PS4.

 Check out Resident Evil 2